plumed-tutorials/plumed-tutorials/shortcuts.md

 # This is a shortcut
 d1: DISTANCES ATOMS1=1,2 ATOMS2=3,4 ATOMS3=5,6 ATOMS4=7,8 ATOMS5=9,10 LESS_THAN={RATIONAL R_0=0.1}
 # This is not a shortcut
-PRINT ARG=d1.lessthan FILE=colvar
+PRINT ARG=d1.lessthan FILE=colvar1
 ```

-The output values in the output colvar file will be in a column with the heading `d1_lessthan` rather than `d1.lessthan` as `d1_lessthan` is the label of the action that actually calculates the
+The output values in the output colvar1 file will be in a column with the heading `d1_lessthan` rather than `d1.lessthan` as `d1_lessthan` is the label of the action that actually calculates the
 quantity of interest.

 PLUMED only allows you access the subset of the values that defined in the manual from the shortcut input using the `label.component` syntax.
 So if we take the input above: